 While each Fediverse server is a community with its own rules, they're not walled gardens.
 This helps solve the vicious circle problem facing new platforms (why join a network where there are so few people on it?
 Hence noone joins it, so numbers stay low.
 So noone joins it): people don’t need to join the same social network, they just have to join any Fediverse network.

-Elon Musk's purchase of Twitter triggered a huge uptick of interest in Mastodon, leading me to finally take the plunge after 2 years of faffing about.
-I was optimistic (my first post was literally Welcome to the Fediverse, starry-eyed noob), but within a few months I'd discovered an unhappy truth: the current infrasructure simply doesn't deliver content properly reliably.
+At about the same time I took the plunge as part of the #TwitterMigration triggered by Elon Musk's purchase of Twitter.
+I was optimistic (my first post was literally Welcome to the Fediverse, starry-eyed noob), but within a few months I'd discovered an unhappy truth: the current infrastructure simply doesn't deliver content properly reliably.

-Literally one month after my Mastodon server disappeared, Instagram's "Twitter-killer" Threads arrived in Europe, announcing their intention - like Bluesky - to join the Fediverse, so I dug out my never-used Instagram account to kick the tyres.
+Literally one month after my Mastodon server disappeared, Instagram's "Twitter-killer" Threads arrived in Europe, announcing their intention to join the Fediverse.
+I dug out my never-used Instagram account, and also launched a Bluesky account to kick both networks' tyres in parallel.

 ---